cosmicjs/docs/docs/graphql-api/README.md

 # Cosmic JS GraphQL API

-Learn how to connect your Cosmic JS Bucket through GraphQL queries to the Cosmic JS API.
-[Play with the Cosmic JS GraphQL in the Playground](https://cosmic-graphql-playground.netlify.com/?endpoint=https://graphql.cosmicjs.com/v1).
+Welcome to the Cosmic JS GraphQL documentation.
+Learn about all of the features and methods to perform queries and mutations on your Bucket content.

 ## API Endpoint
 All `queries` and `mutations` are called to the Cosmic JS GraphQL endpoint: